InteropEvents/add-ins-workshop/setup/setup.md

 ## Get the Planner Task URL from your tenant

-1. Use Notepad to open `PlannerSetupInfo.txt` in the root of the repo.
-Then log into your tenant
+1. Use Notepad to open `PlannerSetupInfo.txt` in the `/setup` folder of the repo.
+Then sign in to your tenant.

     ![Log into your tenant](images/tenantlogin.png)

-1. Open the Planner app:
+1. Open the **Planner** app.

     ![Open Planner](images/openplanner.png)

 1. In the address bar of the browser, copy the full URL.
 This will be the **(2) tenant-specific base URL** for use later in the code:

-## Update the code for your tenant:
+## Update the code for your tenant

 1. In the tasker.sln solution in Visual Studio, go to the top of taskerWeb/home.js